dharanijayakanthan/inkoop.github.io/blog/web-scraping-using-selenium-ruby.markdown

 ---
 layout: blog
-title: Inkoop | Web Scraping using selenium in Ruby
+title: Web Scraping using selenium in Ruby | Inkoop
 description: Web Scraping using selenium in Ruby
-url: web-scraping-using-selenium-ruby
-identifier: blog-web-scraping-using-selenium-ruby
 ---

 # Web Scraping using selenium in Ruby